How to buy OZ Minerals (OZL) shares

 Have OZ Minerals's shares ever split?

-OZ Minerals's shares were split on a 1:10 basis on 29 May 2011.
-So if you had owned 10 shares the day before before the split, the next day you'd have owned 1 share.
+OZ Minerals's shares were split on a 1:10 basis on 30 May 2011.
+So if you had owned 10 shares the day before the split, the next day you would own 1 share.
 This wouldn't directly have changed the overall worth of your OZ Minerals shares – just the quantity.
 However, indirectly, the new 900% higher share price could have impacted the market appetite for OZ Minerals shares which in turn could have impacted OZ Minerals's share price.

 OZ Minerals share price volatility

-Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while OZ Minerals's is 1.0827.
-This would suggest that OZ Minerals's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).
+Beta measures a share's volatility in relation to the market.
+The market (AU average) beta is 1, while OZ Minerals's is 1.2443.
+This would suggest that OZ Minerals's shares are a little bit more volatile than the average for this exchange and represent, relatively speaking, a slightly higher risk (but potentially also market-beating returns).

 OZ Minerals overview